Sponsored by the American Scandinavian Heritage Foundation

-Two tents offer craft workshops, demonstrations and exhibits.
 Our Scandinavian ancestors brought with them the skills they had learned in their mother country.
 Unfortunately, many of these skills have become lost over the years.
-Here you have the opportunity to take workshops in Hardanger embroidery, Swedish weaving, knitting and much more.
+Here you have the opportunity to take workshops in Hardanger embroidery, Swedish weaving, knitting and chip carving.
 Watch crafters at work.
 See samples of traditional handcrafted items.
-Check the schedule for times.

 Go Back or JumpTo: Scandinavian Studies Program Home Page